 Tan Trao historical site

-Tan Trao is a commune in the northeast of Son Duong district, associated with President Ho Chi Minh.
+Tan Trao is a commune associated with President Ho Chi Minh.
 The commune has 17 relics, recording historical events in the early days of the country’s founding, such as Na Lua hut, Tan Trao banyan tree, Tan Trao communal house, Hong Thai communal house, along with places marking the 9-year resistance war.

-Na Lua hut: this is where President Ho Chi Minh lived and worked from the end of May to the end of August 1945 to prepare for the general uprising.
+Na Lua hut is a small hut, located on the slope of Na Nua mountain, nearly 1 km east of Tan Lap village.
+Na Nua hut is built of bamboo in the half-floor, half-ground style of the mountain people, under dense trees.
+This is where President Ho Chi Minh lived and worked from the end of May to the end of August 1945 to prepare for the general uprising.
 The hut was built of bamboo in the style of a stilt house.
 On June 4, 1945, President Ho Chi Minh convened a conference of cadres to prepare for the establishment of a “liberated zone, liberation army”, leading to the National Congress and the general uprising.
 The hut is still preserved and is a famous tourist destination for visitors to Tuyen Quang.

 Tan Trao Banyan Tree: Under the banyan tree of Tan Lap village, on the afternoon of August 16, 1945, the Vietnamese Liberation Army held a departure ceremony witnessed by the people of Tan Trao and 60 national delegates attending the National Congress.
 General Vo Nguyen Giap read the first military order and then the Liberation Army set off through Thai Nguyen to liberate Hanoi.